Ghost-Cat of Gojusan-Tsugi

-Ghost-Cat of Gojusan-Tsugi (怪猫五十三次, Kaibyo Gojusan-tsugi) is a 1956 Japanese horror film directed by Bin Kado and produced by Daiei Film.
+Ghost-Cat of Gojusan-Tsugi (怪猫五十三次, Kaibyo Gojusan-tsugi) is a 1956 Japanese horror film directed by Bin Kato and produced by Daiei Film.
 It was filmed in black-and-white in the Academy ratio format.

 Plot

 Set along the historic Tōkaidō road, the narrative follows a power struggle in the fief of Okazaki, leading to the death of Namiji, a nobleman's daughter.
 Her fiancé seeks revenge, aided by Namiji's cat, which plays a pivotal role in confronting the perpetrators.